uw-thalesians/perceptia-servers/gateway/README.md

 `-MsSqlHost` (string) which is used to pass in the hostname of the mssql database server, default value is: "mssql"

-`-MsSqlPassword` (string) which is used to pass in either the password to use to secure the mssql server, the default value is: "SecureNow!"
+`-MsSqlSaPassword` (string) which is used to pass in the password to use to secure the mssql server, the default value is: "SecureNow!"

 `-MsSqlPort` (string) which is the port the docker container should listen for requests on and send to the mssql server, default value is: "1433",